ZhaoYu-Lab/ASE-2025/code/location_layer/README.md

 In the run.py file, modify the number of layers loaded by the model to calculate the maximum evidence score layer by layer.

-The layer with the largest score is the potential best layer.